A7med23/obsidian-sync/Writing/Lyrics scratch book.md

+All the war had me thinkin on my feet
+Sad but somedays i wished u were dead beat

 Love isnt a feeling, love is what we do despite what we feel

 Thought we built a dynasty but you went MIA